HomeMy WebLinkAbout316.018 - Tie Tools AloftEffective Date: January 2010 Carl Delap, Captain

 would be a failure of the current test attempt.

-• Perform an unsafe act which could result in injury to himself/herself or the
+• Perform an unsafe act which could result in injury to

 • Perform an act which did or could have damaged equipment.